Bruin-Dev/Intelygenz/docs/CREATE_NEW_MICROSERVICE.md

 Perfect, now let's copy and paste another chart to use as template, if we will develop a use-case, we must copy the most similar use-case.
 For this example we are creating a "new-bridge", so let's copy a "bruin-bridge" as a template:
   * BASE-FOLDER: copy this folder `helm/charts/automation-engine/charts/bruin-bridge` and paste here `helm/charts/automation-engine/charts/` we will have something like `bruin-bridge copy`change the name to `new-bridge`.

-  * PREPARE BASE_FOLDER: now let's do a find and replace in our new folder `new-bridge`. find `bruin-bridge`and replace for `new-bridge`. many substitutions should appear (at the moment of write this, i can see 46 sustitutions in 10 files but over time, this can change).
+  * PREPARE BASE_FOLDER: now let's do a find and replace in our new folder `new-bridge`. find `bruin-bridge`and replace for `new-bridge`. many substitutions should appear (at the moment of write this, i can see 46 substitutions in 10 files but over time, this can change).
 Just remember to do this in the `new-bridge` folder context to evoid modify other resources.

   * DEPENDENCIES and CHECKS: Now we have to customize our new microservice, first we must ask ourselves, what dependency does my new microservice have on other services? for example, bruin-bridge have a dependency with Nats and Redis, so it have a few checks to see if those services are available and if they are, it can be deployed.
 We can find this checks in the `deployment.yaml` file.
 Specifically in this part:
   ````